Schemas

 Interoperability

-Shared schemas are how different clients and spaces understand each other’s data.
+Shared schemas are how different clients or objects understand each other’s data.
 A space schema defines what an environment looks like.
-An avatar schema defines how a character is described.
-Applications that agree on a schema can work with each other’s records without coordination.
+An avatar schema defines how a character is to be rendered.
+Applications that agree on a schema can work with each other’s records without further coordination.